Gravity-Bridge/gravity-info-api/README.md

 This server computes and displays info that would be otherwise difficult to access or compute.
 Such as daily and weekly bridge volume, vesting info, and parsed out transfer destinations.

+Issues and pull requests for new endpoints or information formats are welcome.

 ## API Docs

 ### /bridge_volume